trustoverip/tswg-did-method-webs-specification/spec/core.md

 As with `did:web`, this method reads data from whatever web server is referenced when the (host+)domain portion of one of its DIDs is resolved through the Domain Name System (DNS).
-In fact, a `did:webs` can be resolved to a [[ref: DIDDoc]] using a simple text transformation to an HTTPS URL in exactly the same way as a `did:web`.
-Thus, a `did:web` and `did:webs` with the same [[ref: method-specific identifier]] will return the same DIDDoc.
+In fact, a `did:webs` can be resolved to a [[ref: DIDDoc]] using a simple text transformation to an HTTPS URL in the same way as a `did:web`.
+By design, a `did:web` and `did:webs` with the same [[ref: method-specific identifier]] will return the same DIDDoc.

 ::: todo